pfdubois/BridgeBidding/source/CompetingNT.rst

 The two suited bids are nominally 5-5, but depending on strength and vulnerability, can me made with a good 5-4.
-Advancer can depart from the relay by bidding their own suit -- this must be a really good suit, and it should not happen very often.
+Advancer can depart from the relay by preemptively bidding their own suit -- this must be a really good suit, and it should not happen very often.

+As usual, if the opponents bid again, the next bidder on our side is "off the hook".

 A slightly more advanced version of Cappelletti is :ref:`Modified Cappelletti <ModifiedCappelletti>`.